 Students are encouraged to bring their tablets or laptops to class.
 All classrooms have Wi-Fi.
 The faculty posts pertinent course material on Canvas, the electronic classroom management system supported by Columbia.
-The use of electronic devices in class is a privilege and is restricted to classroom and laboratory related activities.
+Electronic devices in class are a privilege and are restricted to classroom and laboratory related activities.
 Any other use of electronic devices in class will result in immediate loss of this privilege and be considered academic misconduct.